Ryszard Legutko

 Ryszard Antoni Legutko (/pol/; born 24 December 1949) is a Polish philosopher and politician.
 He is a professor of philosophy at the Jagiellonian University in Kraków, specializing in ancient philosophy and political theory.
-A member of right-wing Law and Justice party domestically, Legutko has also served as a Member of the European Parliament from 2009 to 2024 being a prominent member of the minority European Conservatives and Reformists political group.
+A member of the right-wing Law and Justice party domestically, Legutko has also served as a Member of the European Parliament from 2009 to 2024 being a prominent member of the minority European Conservatives and Reformists political group.

 Biography

 Under communism he was one of the editors of the samizdat quarterly "Arka".
 After the collapse of the communist regime he co-founded the Centre for Political Thought, which combines research, teaching, seminars and conferences and is also a publishing house.
 He has translated and written commentaries to Plato's Phaedo (1995), Euthyphro (1998) and Apology (2003).
 He is the author of several books: Plato's Critique of Democracy (1990), Toleration (1997), A Treatise on Liberty (2007) and An Essay on the Polish Soul (2008), Socrates (2013).

 In 2005 he was elected to a seat in the Polish Senate (representing the Law and Justice Party), where he became Deputy Speaker.
 In 2007 he was Poland's Education Minister, and in 2007–9 Secretary of State in the Chancellery of President Lech Kaczyński.
 He is currently a member of the European Parliament, where he sits on the Foreign Affairs Committee, a head of the Polish Law and Justice Delegation to the European Parliament and a Co-chairman of the Conservatives and Reformists parliamentary group.

 Sued in 2010 for violation of personal rights by calling students who demanded removal of Christian symbols from a public school "unruly brats spoiled by their parents", he asked for a dismissal of the case based on his immunity as a member of European Parliament.
 In 2011 the court denied that request.
 Plaintiffs are represented by an attorney on a pro-bono basis under the Precedential Cases Program of the Helsinki Foundation for Human Rights.
 He lost this case.

 He is a fellow of Collegium Invisibile as a professor of philosophy.